Everything you Need to Know about Post Holiday Blues

 This part doesn’t really need much embellishment.
 We all recognise it and we all experience a very similar sequence of events

-- generally dull weather obviously dependant upon where you live but UK….
+- generally dull weather obviously dependent upon where you live but UK….

 - strange, slightly stale smell of your empty house when you open the front door